russell-parrott/AI-Governance-Reference/README.md

 ## Structure

-Entries in the AI Governance Reference are organised into ten governance categories.
+Entries are organised into ten governance sections:

-**System Properties** – how automated systems behave, how they make decisions and where technical limitations or failure modes arise.
+**System Properties** – how automated systems behave and where technical limitations or failure points arise.

-**Authority & Responsibility** – who authorises systems, who owns their outcomes and how responsibility is allocated within organisations.
+**Authority & Responsibility** – who authorises automated systems and who is accountable for their outcomes.

-**Control Systems** – the mechanisms used to supervise, monitor, intervene in or stop automated systems when necessary.
+**Control Systems** – how automated systems are supervised, monitored, stopped or overridden in practice.

-**Records & Evidence** – the records organisations must keep to explain how automated decisions were produced and who authorised them.
+**Records & Evidence** – what information must be recorded to explain, reconstruct or defend automated decisions.

-**Law & Regulation** – the legal frameworks that govern automated decision-making, including regulatory obligations and enforcement powers.
+**Law & Regulation** – the specific legal obligations and regulatory rules governing automated decision-making.

-**Governance Concepts** – commonly used terms and ideas in governance discussions, explained in plain language.
+**Legal Landscape** – the wider legal environment in which automated decisions are interpreted, challenged and enforced.

-**Governance Questions** – practical questions organisations should ask when assessing whether automated systems are properly governed.
+**Governance Tests** – practical tests used to examine whether governance structures are credible and capable of withstanding scrutiny.

-**Roles & Institutions** – the organisations and professional roles involved when automated decisions are investigated, challenged or regulated.
+**Governance Failures** – common structural weaknesses that cause governance systems around automated decisions to break down.

-**Governance Failures** – common structural failures that cause governance systems to break down in practice.
+**Roles & Institutions** – the organisations, authorities and professional roles involved in oversight, investigation and enforcement.

-**Jurisdictions & Frameworks** – major regulatory regimes and policy frameworks shaping how automated systems are governed across different countries.
+**Jurisdictions** – how different countries and legal systems approach the governance of automated systems.

-Each entry explains what the term means, where it is used, and why it matters in practice when automated systems are deployed, investigated or challenged.
+Each entry explains what the term means, where it is used and why it matters.

 ---